Azure/AzureStackHCI-Supportability/TSG/Upgrade/Known%2Dissue-%2D-Network-ATC-management-intent-fails-with-‘PhysicalAdapterNotFound’-after-upgrading-OS-from-22H2-to-23H2.md

 Run `Get-VMNetworkAdapter -ManagementOS`.
 The adapter will be named `vManagement(IntentName)` which **IS** the name Network ATC is expecting for this adapter.

 # Cause
-This is a known issue when installing the feature update for Azure Stack HCI version 23H2.
+This is a known issue when installing the feature update for Azure Local version 23H2.

 # Mitigation Details
 To fix this issue, rename the management vNIC back to the name expected by Network ATC using the steps below on each host: